ibrahimuludag/OutputCachingTryout/README.md

 	....
 	}

-For a `minimal API`, you can use as below
+For a `minimal API`, you can use as below.

     app.MapGet("/20", Gravatar.WriteGravatar).CacheOutput("Expire20");
 	app.MapGet("/30", [OutputCache(PolicyName = "Expire30")] (context) =>